laurpaik/0squadmerch/README.md

 Initially, we wanted our *DELETE* function to delete an item from the order each time someone removes a product.
 However, we quickly realized that *DELETE* would delete the entire order, so we would have to constantly *POST* every time we did that.
 After a group discussion, we decided it would be DRYer to have our *POST* happen on "checkout" rather than on "add to cart".
 This allowed us to separate concerns and not rely on a single button to do *POST*, *PATCH*, and *DELETE* depending on a given situation.
 We changed our *DELETE* function to be an option for users if they wanted to delete an old order from their order history.

+We also had a discussion about *PATCH* in regards to when a user clicks "checkout" but changes their mind before paying.
+We edited the back-end `update` controller function to mimic `create` to add flexibility with our checkout.

-### Connecting to the back-end
+## Connecting to the back-end

-Our front-end essentially saves a user's cart onto local storage, so the order does not actually get created until the user completes their payment.
+Our front-end saves a user's cart onto local storage, so the order does not actually get created until the user decides to checkout.
 When this happens, our app sends a *POST* request using the stored items in the local cart as our items array, with a completed status as `false`.
+When a user decides to pay, our `createCharge` function checks to see if an order that has not been paid exists.
+If there was a change in the order between "checkout" and "pay", `createCharge` updates the order.
-Immediately after, our app sends a *PATCH* request updating the completed status as `true`.
+Once the order has been successfully paid, our app sends a *PATCH* request updating the completed status as `true`.

+## Future goals

+We would like to be able to see products and add to cart before signing in.
+If a user tries to purchase an item before signing in, the app would make them create an account/sign in.

 ## User Stories:
 ### Users can: